Search for

 17 December 1973 - Pan American World Airways Flight 110

-Pan Am 110 was a Boeing 707 preparing to leave Rome, Italy, for Beirut, Lebanon with 177 people aboard.
+Pan Am 110 was a Boeing 707 preparing to leave Rome for Beirut with 177 people aboard.
 Departure was delayed when a group of Palestinian gunmen stormed through the terminal and across the tarmac towards the aircraft.
 The men threw two phosphorous bombs onto the plane killing 30 and injuring 41 passengers.
 The attackers went on to take five hostages, kill a customs agent, and hijack a Lufthansa Boeing 737.
 The plane flew to Damascus and then Kuwait before one of the hostages was killed and the terrorists escaped.
-They were eventually arrested and convicted, and the attack was traced to Abu Nidal's Fatah group.
+The hijackers were eventually arrested and convicted, and the attack was traced to Abu Nidal's Fatah group.

 Damage done to Pan Am 110 by two terrorist bombs